310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Uughh~ What’s with this kid?!
+Uughh~ What’s with this kid!?
 He’s a real pain!
 This is my long-awaited date with Anzu-chan~!!

 This date is why I cancelled all my other plans!
 I even woke up early today!